stacksjs/stacks/README.md

 # The Modern Component & Function Library

 The ultimate goal of the Stacks Framework is to _help you_ create & maintain component & function libraries.
-It is the most simple & comfortable solution for developers to build highly-modular, widely-accepted & scalable libraries, in a beginner-friendly way.
+It shouldn't be a chore creating & maintaining them!
+Stacks allows you to easily build highly-modular, widely-accepted & scalable libraries—in beginner & expert-friendly ways—embodying [Component-First Design](/component-first-design.md) principles.

 > _The clever way to build component & function libraries._